Northern Spotted Owl

 It will take decades to restore the old growth ecosystems on which spotted owls and myriad other species depend.
 Recovery efforts face challenges from continued attempts to roll back the habitat protections established in 1994 even as the best available science tells us that even stronger protections are needed.
 In some areas of Oregon, protections for spotted owls are very weak – especially on private lands and in state forests.
 In addition, a new threat has emerged.
 Barred owls, a species native to the eastern United States, have expanded their range into the Pacific Northwest, and are competing directly with spotted owls for habitat, putting even more pressure on spotted owls.

 Audubon continues to actively work to protect spotted owls and the old growth ecosystems on which they depend.
+Marbled murrelets and and spotted owls share habitat, so read about our efforts to protect marbled murrelets to learn more about ongoing projects.

 Preliminary Statement on Final Barred Owl Environmental Impact Statement (July 2013)